-The Department of Psychology offers a counseling program that provides coursework and experiential training designed to prepare individuals for careers in the counseling profession.
-The Council for Accreditation of Counseling and Related Educational Programs (CACREP) accredits* the 60-credit Clinical Mental Health Counseling (CMHC) program that is specifically designed for students who plan to meet licensure requirements in the State of Indiana (or states having similar requirements) as a Mental Health Counselor.
+The Department of Psychology offers a graduate counseling program that provides coursework and experiential training designed to prepare individuals for careers in the counseling profession.
+The Council for Accreditation of Counseling and Related Educational Programs (CACREP) accredits* the 60-credit clinical mental health counseling (CMHC) program that is specifically designed for students who plan to meet licensure requirements in the state of Indiana (or states having similar requirements) as a mental health counselor.

-*The Clinical Mental Health Counseling program at Valparaiso University is accredited under the 2001 CACREP standards as a Mental Health Counseling program.
+*The clinical mental health counseling program at Valparaiso University is accredited under the 2016 CACREP standards as a mental health counseling program.